2b-t/myactuator_rmd/ReadMe.md

 ### 1.3 Building with ROS 2

-For **building and installingthis package with ROS 2** open a new terminal on then top-level folder of your Colcon workspace (e.g. `colcon_ws`) and execute the following command:
+For **building and installing this package with ROS 2** open a new terminal on then top-level folder of your Colcon workspace (e.g. `colcon_ws`) and execute the following command:

 ```bash
 $ colcon build --cmake-args -D PYTHON_BINDINGS=on -D BUILD_TESTING=on